 - Focus.
 At the end of the day review what you achieved and/or what you did well.
 Place your focus on what you are doing, rather than what you aren’t doing.

-- Recognise and celebrate your achievements – it’s healthy to do so!
+- Regularly recognise and celebrate your achievements – it’s healthy to do so!

 - Self Talk.
 Become aware of how you speak and what you say to yourself.
 If it isn’t positive “cancel / delete” it and say something nice to yourself.